AkramNsir/ATM-app/README.md

 To set up the project locally, follow these steps:

   1. Ensure you have the following installed on your system:
-  * **Java IDE:** A Java Integrated Development Environment (IDE) is required.
+  * <span style="color: blue;">Java IDE:</span> A Java Integrated Development Environment (IDE) is required.
 You can use any IDE of your choice, such as Eclipse, IntelliJ IDEA, or NetBeans.
   * **Java Card Development Kit:** Download and install the appropriate Java Card Development Kit.
   * **Java Development Kit (JDK):** Ensure you have JDK 8 or higher installed.